Typical offer: A*AA (or equivalent)

 Mature students and those taking other qualifications are encouraged to contact our Admissions Office (at email@example.com) to discuss the entry requirements for their qualifications.

-Students are required to sit a Cambridge College registered admissions assessment.
+Applicants shortlisted for interview are required to sit a Cambridge College registered admissions assessment.
+Applicants do not need to register themselves from this assessment in advance.

 Interviews allow us to distinguish amongst excellent applicants by assessing the skills and aptitudes essential for successful study in higher education, and your academic qualities – essentially, how do you think?